Mister Negative: Reception

 In 2020, CBR.com included Mister Negative in their "Spider-Man: The Best New Villains of the Century" list.

 Other versions

 Infinity Wars

-Dagger Li, a fusion of Mister Negative and Dagger created by the Infinity Gems, appears in Infinity Wars.
+Dagger Li, a composite character based on Mister Negative and Dagger, appears in Infinity Wars.

 Spider-Ham

 Mr. Negatiger, a funny animal version of Mister Negative from Earth-8311, appears in the graphic novel Hollywood May-ham.

 Ultimate Universe

 An alternate universe version of Mister Negative from Earth-6160 appears in Ultimate Spider-Man (2024).
 This version is a lieutenant and associate of Wilson Fisk who controls Queens on his behalf.
 In response to emerging vigilantes Spider-Man and the Green Goblin threatening Fisk's operations, Negative joins his Sinister Six to eliminate them.